owenzoocha/YF/sites/all/modules/contrib/mailchimp/README.txt

   * If you use a drush make workflow, see the example drush makefile: mailchimp.make.example.

-  * The MailChimp PHP library must exist in your libraries directory.
+  * The MailChimp PHP library exist in your Druapl installation either via Libraries module or via Composer

-    For module version 7.x-4.x:
+    If you are using Libraries module for version 7.x-4.x:

       - Download Composer if you don't already have it installed: https://getcomposer.org/download/

-      - Download version 1.0 of the v3 API library:
+      - Download version 1.0.3 of the v3 API library:
         https://github.com/thinkshout/mailchimp-api-php/releases

       - Extract the library archive to libraries/mailchimp